cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 Corresponds to "power" being held during reset.
 This will trigger a prompt that will allow you to factory reset the device.

+# Audio

+The speaker button in the upper right corner allows to toggle audio emulation on / off.
+Cloudpilot always starts with audio disabled, and the icon must be tapped to enable it.

+The volume can be changed on the settings tab.
+The speaker button is not shown if the volume is set to zero.

+On iOS, muting the phone also mutes audio from the emulator.